Wan Ahmad Farid Wan Salleh: Political career

 Wan Ahmad Farid was a member of the United Malays National Organisation (UMNO) until 2013.
 He served as the UMNO Deputy Division Chief of Kuala Terengganu in 2001.
-In 2004, he was appointed as Political Secretary to the Minister of Internal Security, where he held the position until 2008.
+In 2004, he was appointed Political Secretary to the Minister of Internal Security, where he held the position until 2008.
 He was subsequently elected as a senator by the Terengganu State Legislative Assembly on 23 December 2005.
 Three years later, he was selected by Prime Minister Abdullah Ahmad Badawi to serve as the Deputy Minister of Home Affairs I, alongside Chor Chee Heung as the Deputy Minister of Home Affairs II.

 In the 2009 Kuala Terengganu by-election, Wan Ahmad Farid lost to Malaysian Islamic Party candidate, Mohd Abdul Wahid Endut.
 He received 30,552 votes, compared to Mohd Abdul Wahid's 32,883 votes.
 Another candidate, Azharudin Mamat @ Adam, who stood as an independent, received only 193 votes.
 The by-election was held following the death of the incumbent Member of Parliament, Razali Ismail.

 Legal career

 Wan Ahmad Farid began his first steps as an advocate and solicitor at Tetuan Adnan & Wee, Kuala Terengganu from 1987 until 2003.
 He returned to the legal profession after serving as a deputy cabinet minister as an advocate and solicitor at Tetuan Wan Farid & Surin, Kuala Lumpur from 2010 to 2015.

 Wan Ahmad Farid also served in the Kuala Lumpur High Court and the Kota Bharu High Court from 2015 to 2019.
 Throughout his tenure as a High Court Judge, he was assigned to the Kota Bharu High Court, Shah Alam High Court (Special Powers Division) and Kuala Lumpur High Court (Special Powers Division 3).

-Wan Ahmad Farid was appointed as a judicial commissioner in 2015 and later served as a High Court judge from 2019 to 2024.
+Wan Ahmad Farid was appointed a judicial commissioner in 2015 and later served as a High Court judge from 2019 to 2024.
 Among his high-profile decisions was his withdrawal from hearing an application to allow a British Queen's Counsel (QC) to represent former Prime Minister Najib Razak in an appeal concerning the RM42 million SRC International corruption case.
 Wan Ahmad Farid cited a conflict of interest, stating that a member of his family was affiliated with Najib's political party, UMNO.

 On 11 May 2023, Wan Ahmad Farid ruled that the children of single mother Loh Siew Hong had been legally converted to Islam under Perlis state law, referencing an affidavit from the state Islamic authority which confirmed that the children had recited the Shahadah in 2020.

 In another landmark decision in November 2024, Wan Ahmad Farid ordered the police to complete their investigation into the 2009 death of Teoh Beng Hock within six months, deeming the delay in the investigation excessive.
 He had earlier ruled in favour of a judicial review filed by Teoh's family.

 On 18 July 2025, Wan Ahmad Farid was announced as the new Chief Justice of Malaysia, succeeding Tengku Maimun Tuan Mat, who retired on 2 July.
-He officially sworn into the office on 28 July before King of Malaysia Sultan Ibrahim at Istana Negara.
+He was officially sworn into the office on 28 July before King of Malaysia Sultan Ibrahim at Istana Negara.